One is my dove, my perfect one is but one,

 εὐλογημένη σὺ ἐν γυναιξίν

-The female vocative kecharitomene (κεχαριτωμένη), literally “highly favored by grace”, can be paraphrased as “enduringly endowed with grace”.
+The female vocative kecharitomene (κεχαριτωμένη), literally “highly favored by grace”, or “having been graced” can be paraphrased as “enduringly endowed with grace”.
 It is because Mary was to be the mother of our Lord, that the perfect past participle does “show completeness with a permanent result” and denotes “continuance of a completed action”.
 Moreover, since the expression kecharitomene is in the female vocative case, the angel is addressing Mary by identifying her as the embodiment of all that this expression denotes.
 When Gabriel greets her, he doesn’t call Mary by her given name, but by the complete fullness and endurance of her state of holiness.
 He names her perfected in lasting grace.

 Here we have the morphological aspectual (not tense marked) stem of kecharitomene: ke.
 This is the perfect stem of the root verb charitoo (χαριτόω) which may denote a perpetuation of a completed past action (mene).
 The root verb is derived from (χάρις) which means “grace” or “favor.”
 The completed past action itself, therefore, is “having been highly favored and made acceptable by grace,” “lovely or agreeable.”